Can I travel to the Maldives?

 Safety measures have been implemented at each resort and island in Maldives, and the resorts are opening once the Health Protection Agency (HPA) give their approval.
 General protocols such as social distancing and the wearing of face masks are in place around the resorts.
-Speak to a Personal Travel Experts.
+Speak to a Personal Travel Expert for specific resort information.

 How should I keep safe in the Maldives?